jnunez03/Data_Analysis_Using_R/README.md

-# This Repo is designed to show the basics of using R for data analysis.
+# This Repo is designed to show the basics of using R for data analysis and go through various ML techniques.

 How to read a data set into R. The web-link to your .csv file goes inside quotations.
 ```R